APNS Certificate

 Configuring the APNS Certificate

-Now, to complete the configuration, you need to update the status to Active and select Authentication type.
-Further, add IOS PassPhrase (must same with case sensitive as you have created in previous steps) and App bundle ID then select environment, and save the changes.
+Now, to complete the configuration, you need to update the status to Active and select the Authentication type.
+Further, add iOS PassPhrase (must be the same case sensitive as you have created in previous steps) and App bundle ID then select the environment, and save the changes.

-Finally, upload the (ck.pem) certificate file to complete the process.
+Now, upload the finally created (ck.pem) certificate file to complete the process.